All upcoming Theatre/Dance/Music Auditions

 All ensembles are by audition only.
 These auditions are held during the first week of classes.

 The University Band class consists of two ensembles: Wind Ensemble and Symphonic Band.
 Both ensembles rehearse on Tuesday and Thursday evenings.
 Wind Ensemble and Symphonic Band are auditioned concert band ensembles in the George Washington University’s Corcoran School of the Arts & Design.
 The ensembles perform classic, contemporary and newly composed wind music with on-campus performances in the Fall and Spring.
 Membership in both groups is open to students from all schools and departments at GW and requires instructor approval via audition.

 To learn more about the University Band, which is organized by our students with a faculty advisor, visit the University Bands website.

 Each fall, all students interested in playing with the bands are required to audition.
 Mid-year auditions are held in January for students who did not participate in the fall.

 The University Orchestra rehearses on Monday evenings from 6:30 to 9:00 p.m.
-The orchestra rehearses and performs a wide array of music including current and traditional orchestral repertoire, often featuring soloists from within the ensemble, the faculty and the professional community.
+The Orchestra performs repertoire that spans the centuries and features strong student leadership.
 The Orchestra performs two or three concerts each year on campus (including in Lisner Auditorium) and in the community.

 Acceptance into the orchestra and section placement will be based on the quality of playing, prior participation in the GW Orchestra, anticipated attendance conflicts, and, in some cases, a willingness/aptitude for section leadership.
 Even highly-qualified players may not be accepted if sections are full, but we honor all musicians and hope to find a musical outlet for all within the orchestra or in other university ensembles.